Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 As with most thistles, Scotch thistle has a tap-root.
 However, it is the only thistle species is New Zealand which has spines on the foliage on the surface of leaves in addition to around the leaf margins (see lower photo).
 The rest only have spines around the margins.
 The foliage is a darker green than most other thistle species.
 The flower head is distinctive, being smaller than heads of nodding thistle (Carduus nutans) and variegated thistle (Silybum marianum), and larger than heads of Californian thistle (Cirsium arvense) and winged thistle (Carduus acanthoides).
 As with all thistles, seed heads are a collection of florets, and each seed is attached to a pappus which allows it to be blown in the wind.
 When growing under good conditions, the flowering plant can get well over 1 m in height and takes up a lot of space in pasture due to its branching growth habit.

 Scotch thistle is generally quite susceptible to most herbicides compared with some other thistle species, though it is harder to kill as it gets larger.
 MCPA, 2,4-D and MCPB are all used to selectively control Scotch thistle in pastures.
 Research we have conducted with spot-spraying of Scotch thistle using herbicides such as metsulfuron or a triclopyr/picloram mixtures which are damaging to the clover component of pastures showed that applying the herbicide only to the centre of each rosette was as effective as spraying the entire rosette, as spraying only the centres would be less likely to damage surrounding pasture.
 If "chipping" is attempted (ie using a hoe to separate the foliage from the root), the cut must be made below the crown which has all the dormant buds from the base of leaves.
 The root will not regrow if these buds are removed.
+Seed-heads of Scotch thistle often appear distorted late in the season because of galling activity of a biological control agent, the Scotch thistle gall fly, which can reduce seed production.

 Page authorised by Web Content Manager